 The students with no machining experience were apprehensive when operating the machines in the practical labs, commenting that "there is too much to learn in such a short period of time, setting up the machines in line with the regulations, identifying the machine parts and safely carrying out the machining process, it is very easy to make mistakes".
 These students did not appear to have gained a deep understanding of machining when compared to their peers but had performed well considering their short exposure to machining.
-However they were reluctant to participate in the discussion forums on the VLE, and tended to lurk, as they felt they had no relevant information to add to the discussions.
+However they were reluctant to participate in the discussion forums on the VLE as they felt they had no relevant information to add to the discussions.
+Salmon (2003) refers to these students as "lurkers", who just read the messages and do not participate.
+They may learn by reading the posts and incorporate the ideas into their assignments but do not formulate their own opinions.
 However they used the RLOs extensively, and one student commented "I realise the importance of safety, but I require more time to take on board all of the regulations, the RLOs allowed me learn this information in my own time and assess my learning through the quizzes".
+Challis (2005) claims that computer-aided testing allows students effectively learn and explore areas of perceived weakness in privacy without the fear of revealing mistakes to their peers or lecturers, while Miller (2009) recommends computer-assisted assessment as it provides feedback which improves students learning.
 A number of these students commented that they used the RLOs as a way of familiarising themselves with the associated machines before entering the practical labs, giving them more confidence when operating the machines.

 From the data gathered the students preferred different elements of the blended learning environment depending upon their previous machining experiences, with no one element providing a holistic educational experience.
-However 95% of the students considered Stuart: Engaging Students' Learning the VLE and RLOs easy to navigate, and 79% of the students considered the information provided increased their safety awareness within the practical labs.
+However 95% of the students considered the VLE and RLOs easy to navigate, and 79% of the students considered the information provided increased their safety awareness within the practical labs.

-Student behavioural change in order to alter incorrect work practices
+3.3.2.
+Theme 2: Student behavioural change in order to alter incorrect work practices

-With the change in the economic climate in recent years, more students have entered Irish third level education, and according to Harmon & Foubert (2010) 60% were undergraduate students and 31% were studying part-time.
+With the change in the economic climate in recent years, more students have entered Irish third level education, and according to Harmon and Foubert (2010) 60% were undergraduate students and 31% were studying part-time.
 More than a quarter 26% indicated they entered higher education as mature students.
-These mature students' bring with them a set of skills and life experiences that can benefit their peers, but may also require a change in behaviour in order to benefit from new learning experiences (Richardson, 1995).
+These mature students bring with them a set of skills and life experiences that can benefit their peers, but may also require a change in behaviour in order to benefit from new learning experiences (Richardson, 1995).
 Within the context of this study, this change process took place for the mature students within the practical labs and during the reflective assignments submitted in the VLE, while they found the theory lectures and RLOs less effective.

-The first year on the TPT Degree saw a diverse student cohort where 21% of the students were between the ages 31 - 40, 42% of the students were between the ages 22-25, with only 26% of the students being between the ages 18-21.
-These students gained a variety of educational qualifications prior to entering the course, 26% of the students possessed industry wood machining experience; 64% of the students completed a Level 6 qualification but acquired no industry experience and the remaining 10% of the students had acquired no wood machining experience.
+The first year on the TPT degree saw a diverse student cohort where 21% of the students were between the ages 31-40, 42% of the students were between the ages 22-25, with only 26% of the students being between the ages 18-21.
+These students gained a variety of educational qualifications prior to entering the course, as illustrated in Chart 1.
+26% of the students possessed industry wood machining experience; 64% of the students completed a Level 6 gualification but acquired no industry experience and the remaining 10% of the students had acquired no wood machining experience.